QEHS-Networking/WireGuard-on-RPi/README.md

 Edmonton Public Schools IT Services for supporting Collaboration between Campus EPSB Computer Science & Networking.

-Eric Carlin (EPS IT Services) for his initiative, vision, and dedication to the education of students.
+Erik Carlin (EPS IT Services) for his initiative, vision, and dedication to the education of students.

 The greater Raspberry Pi communication for open source and resource sharing, especially the individuals who are referenced through these lessons.